Skip to main content

 • 3.0 cumulative GPA across all previous post-secondary and degrees, including any courses completed that did not lead directly to a completed degree

-An approved graduate level statistics course with a grade of B or better is required.
+Must complete college level statistics, lower or upper division with a B or higher, to prepare for STATS 621.
 For more information about statistics, contact Nina Exley at nina.exley@metrostate.edu.

 Application instructions